-The agent who helped strike the deal to take Newcastle United youngsters Paul Dummett and Conor Newton to St Mirren claims the Buddies’ Scottish Communities League Cup triumph has convinced the Geordies to send more promising
+The agent who helped strike the deal to take Newcastle United youngsters Paul Dummett and Conor Newton to St Mirren claims the Buddies’ Scottish Communities League Cup triumph has convinced the Geordies to send more promising recruits north.

 Spencer Downey helped negotiate an “affiliation” agreement between the two clubs last summer.
 The pact saw 21-year-old left-back Dummett arrive in Paisley on loan last August, while midfielder Newton, also 21, followed on another temporary switch in January this year.

 The pair played key roles in the club’s 3-2 win over Hearts on Sunday as the Buddies ended a 26-year wait for silverware with their Hampden success.